Shareholder Letters

 Delivering on our strategic priorities

-Looking back, 2022 was an eventful year for the Group.
+Looking back, 2023 was an eventful year for the Group.

-Capital allocation and dividends
+Capital allocation, share buybacks and dividends

 Value creation